Theolimour1738/sovitechApp/README.md

-#Welcome to my sovitech app
+# Welcome to my sovitech app
-Please follow the intructions in order to run this application -install the angular cli
+Please follow the intructions in order to run this application -download Node.js
+-Run npm install in the root folder of the project -this will intall the latest node modules
+-npm install –g @angular/cli
+-ng serve –open
+#in order to test that the functionalities of the  application  please run the .net web api as well  from your visual studio

 # SovitechApp